sdunbar19/weather-app/README.md

     - Use Wunderground URL (which takes city, state, country, zipcode) to scrape temperature and return
     - Display temperature in the frontend
 - Got the Wunderground scraping working as a proof of concept

+### 4/27/23
+4:20 - 6:20pm
+- Put all the pieces together re: mapping a zipcode to a temperature and displaying
+    - Got the Google API working
+    - Got the Wunderground querying working